greim/motel/readme.md

 // user-profile.jsx

 // simply render a vacancy upon encountering missing data,
-// using a key matching a vacancy observer above.
-When unit
+// using a value that matches a vacancy listener above.
+When
-// testing your component, you can simply check that it
+// unit testing this component, you can simply check that it
 // renders vacancies correctly on a given input.

 if (!user) {